Stoke Secondary Modern School for Girls. Briton Road, Coventry

 Front row L to R:

-Pat Morgan Myra Webster Wendy Prothero Brenda Morgan Julie Walker Susan Corden
+Sandra Morgan Myra Webster Wendy Prothero Brenda Morgan Julie Walker Susan Corden

 Many girls enjoyed a few days at Lilleshall, Shropshire (now the National Sports Centre) playing hockey and netball.

 Coventry Evening Telegraph 1958